Now taking consultations for surgery in 2026

 What is Breast Implant Removal Surgery?

-Recently there has been a great deal of conversation and controversy around “Breast Implant Illness”.
-While there remains currently no evidence linking breast implants to the symptoms being experienced by some women around the world, that is not to say that these ladies don’t have genuine symptoms.
-It can get even more complicated when some ( but not all) women report an improvement in their symptoms following removal of their breast implants.
+Recently, there has been discussion around “Breast Implant Illness”.
+While there is currently no evidence linking breast implants to the symptoms experienced by some women, this does not diminish the genuine experiences of those affected.
+Some women report improvement in symptoms following implant removal.

-After the breast implants have been inserted, over a period of time the body forms a capsule around the implant.
-This is a perfectly normal thing to happen.
+After implants are inserted, the body forms a capsule around them.
 In the absence of disease in the capsule itself, there is little medical evidence to support removing the entire capsule when removing a breast implant.
-However, when removing the implant, it is quite common to attempt to remove the entire capsule.
-This is what is called an en bloc removal with total capsulectomy.
+However, total capsulectomy is sometimes performed when safe and necessary.

-Dr Kumar performs en bloc removals in Sydney when the capsule is diseased or when it is safe to do so.
-Not every patient requires an en bloc removal and sometimes it can be quite dangerous to perform especially if the previous implants were placed under the muscle.
-When seeing Dr Kumar for a consultation, he will go through all the pros and cons of removal the capsule as it applies to your particular issues and symptoms.
+Dr. Kumar performs total capsulectomy when the capsule is diseased or when safe to do so.
+Not every patient requires full removal, and the procedure may be risky if implants were placed under the muscle.
+During consultation, Dr. Kumar will explain the pros and cons of removing the capsule as they apply to your situation.

 What is Breast Revision Surgery?